hooosberg/WitNote/README.md

 > Fully compliant with Apple's security & privacy standards.
 Currently under review.
 Your support and stars ⭐️ keep us going!

 **WitNote** is a local-first AI writing companion for macOS and Windows.
 Supports free switching between **Ollama / WebLLM / Cloud API** engines, paired with an ultra-minimalist **native card interface**, it works right out of the box.
-No cloud dependency, no privacy concerns — intelligence made lightweight.
+No continuous cloud dependency, no privacy concerns — intelligence made lightweight.

 ![Local AI](src/pic/witnote%20宣传截图/英文版设计/本地离线ai.jpg)